vadimtsushko/objectory/doc/quick_tour.md

 ##### Fetching linked objects

-Persistent objects with links to other objects initially have just shallow proxy of that linked objects.
+Persistent objects with links to other objects initially have only shallow proxies of these linked objects.

-Consider class `Person` shown above and database populated by snippet :
+Consider class `Person` shown above and database populated by snippet:

 ``` dart
 var toWait = [];